If you have Rs 10 lakh with you for investment, what would you do with it?

 Upon the death of the policyholder, a lumpsum payment will be made to the nominee (wife or parents or children).
 If you have loan outstanding, then this payment could help your family.

 Keep in mind that a pure-term cover is better than return of premium.
 In the former, you pay premium and only upon death, your nominee receives payment.
 In the latter, you pay premium and if you survive the policy period, the premium paid is returned.

 A pure term cover is better because it is cost effect.

 If you have any high-cost borrowing such as home loan, credit card, car loan or any personal loan, try to repay the highest borrowing first.

 This should help you ease the interest burden subsequently.

 The earlier you start, the more you accumulate.

 So it is better you start saving for your retirement from the first day you start earning.
-Even Rs.500 per month, if started at an early age could result in a sizeable sum when you are 60 years.
+It can also help to build your 10 lakh investment plan.

 So, we believe if you haven’t thought of your retirement so far, use a portion of Rs.10 lakh to kickstart your retirement planning.